Inachus phalangium

-Inachus phalangium, Leach's spider crab, is a species of crabs from the north-eastern Atlantic Ocean and Mediterranean Sea.
+Inachus phalangium, or Leach's spider crab, is a species of crabs from the north-eastern Atlantic Ocean and Mediterranean Sea.
 It is up to 20.5 mm wide, and is very similar to other species in the genus Inachus.

 Description

 Large males may reach a carapace size of 20.5 × 17.5 mm, and is brownish-yellow in colour.
 The carapace becomes narrower towards the front of the animal, and is often concealed by epibionts.
 I. phalangium resembles the closely related species Inachus dorsettensis, but has less prominent spines on the carapace.

 Distribution

-I. phalangium is found in the eastern Atlantic Ocean, from Norway in the north to West Africa and the Cape Verde islands in the south, and extending into the Mediterranean Sea.
+Inachus phalangium is found in the eastern Atlantic Ocean, from Norway in the north to West Africa and the Cape Verde islands in the south, and extending into the Mediterranean Sea.
 It lives at depths of 11–55 m.

 Ecology

 Inachus phalangium lives commensally with the sea anemone Anemonia sulcata (snakelocks anemone).
 The crab gains protection from potential predators by sheltering beneath the anemone's stinging tentacles.
 The crab eats particles of food dropped by the sea anemone, and mucus from the surface of the anemone.